fluxninja/aperture/docs/content/use-cases/quota-scheduler/quota-scheduler.md

 ## Use Case Scenario

-Consider the scenario of a cloud-based storage service handling requests from a myriad of client applications.
-By implementing a quota scheduling policy using Aperture, the service can maintain equitable usage.
-This policy allows it to prioritize critical requests and manage resource allocation effectively, preventing any single client from monopolizing the service or exhausting the available quota.
-Additionally, with Aperture's quota scheduling, the service becomes spend-aware, ensuring it stays within quota limits and avoids cost overages.
+Consider the scenario of a cloud-based database service handling requests from several client applications with different priorities.
+By implementing a quota scheduling policy using Aperture, service operators can ensure fair and prioritized access.
+This policy enables prioritizing critical requests, preventing any single client application from monopolizing the database service or exhausting the available quota.
+Additionally, with Aperture's quota scheduling, the system becomes spend-aware, ensuring it stays within quota limits and avoids cost overages.

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';